 In the second, third and fourth quarters of fiscal 2016, the Company concluded it had triggering events requiring assessment of impairment for certain of its long-lived assets in conjunction with its restructuring actions announced in fiscal 2016.
 As a result, the Company reviewed the long-lived assets for impairment and recorded \$103 million of asset impairment charges within restructuring and impairment costs on the consolidated statements of income.
-Of the total impairment charges, \$64 million related to the Power Solutions segment, \$24 million related to Corporate assets, \$8 million related to the Global Products segment, \$4 million related to the Building Solutions Asia Pacific segment and \$3 million related to the Building Solutions EMEA/LA segment.
-In addition, the Company recorded \$87 million of asset impairments within discontinued operations related to Adient in fiscal 2016.
-Refer to Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
+Of the total impairment charges, \$64 million related to the Power Solutions segment, \$24 million related to Corporate assets, \$8 million related to the Global Products segment. \$4 million related to the Building Solutions Asia Pacific segment and \$3 million related to the Building Solutions EMEA/LA segment.
+In addition, the Company recorded \$87 million of asset impairment Costs," of the notes to consolidated financial statements for additional information.
 The impairments were measured, depending on the asset, under either an income approach utilizing forecasted discounted cash flows or a market approach utilizing an appraisal to determine fair values of the impaired assets.
 These methods are consistent with the methods the Company employed in prior periods to value other long-lived assets.
 The inputs utilized in the analyses are classified as Level 3 inputs within the fair value hierarchy as defined in ASC 820, "Fair Value Measurement."